logankeenan/logankeenan.github.io/content/posts/running-a-rust-server-in-a-cloudflare-worker.md

 +++
-title = "Running a Rust Server in a Cloudflare Worker" description = "Create a Rust server using the Tide framework, compile it to WASM, and run it in a Cloudflare Worker." date = 2022-05-07T00:00:01Z
+title = "A Rust server-side app in a Cloudflare Worker" description = "Create a Rust server-side app using the Tide framework, compile it to WASM, and run it in a Cloudflare Worker." date = 2022-05-07T00:00:01Z
 +++